JanWichelmann/AoEAgePatchStandalone/README.md

 - The dark age has to be moved to research ID #105 (do not forget to update the related researches like "Loom" to the new ID!)
 - Your new age has to replace the dark age on ID #104

 When you considered these changes, it should work fine.
 If I forgot something, contact me :D

--- TODO --
+I misused this forum thread for supporting the library: http://aok.heavengames.com/cgi-bin/forums/display.cgi?action=ct&f=9,43926,,all
+Feel free to post there.
+Maybe I will add an official download entry there later.

+## MISSING FEATURES

-The patches aren't perfect yet: The techtree functions aren't changed, and there may still be a few bugs.
-These features probably will be added in some time.
+The patches aren't perfect: The techtree functions aren't changed, as there are very many hardcoded sections; changes would probably break them.
+Please consider using my tech tree replacement (https://github.com/Janworks/AoETechTree) instead.

--- LEGAL INFO & CREDITS --
+## LEGAL INFO & CREDITS

 This software is published under the MIT/X11 license.
 Please read the LICENSE for further information.